nfredmond/DOT-Dashboard/docs/DEVELOPMENT_PLAN.md

 3. **Performance**: Page load times, API response times, and error rates
 4. **User Satisfaction**: Feedback scores and feature request fulfillment
 5. **Business Metrics**: Reduction in project management time for agencies
+6. **Community Engagement**: Number and quality of community inputs
+7. **Moderation Efficiency**: Percentage of automatically moderated inputs and accuracy
+8. **Model Accuracy**: Deviation of travel demand model predictions from observed data
+9. **Scenario Exploration**: Number of scenarios created and compared
+10. **Decision Support**: Percentage of projects influenced by model outputs

 ## Conclusion

 This development plan outlines a structured approach to building the Planning Manager application with clear phases, deliverables, and timelines.
 By following this roadmap, we aim to deliver a high-quality, feature-rich application that meets the needs of transportation agencies for project management and prioritization.
+The addition of CAMP travel demand forecasting and TrendNavigator scenario planning capabilities will transform Planning Manager into a comprehensive transportation planning platform capable of sophisticated modeling and future scenario analysis.